Hey Rhino Community & McNeel Team,

 Daxs runs in the background without getting in the way of your normal Rhino workflow.

-If the gamepad is not being used, Daxs goes into a hibernation state, so it is not wasting resources.
+If the gamepad is not being used, Daxs goes into a hibernation state.

 If your controller is already recognized by Windows, either through USB or Bluetooth, you are basically ready to go.
-Start Rhino, turn in your favorite controller and Daxs does the rest.
+Start Rhino 8, turn your controller on and Daxs does the rest.

-You can reassign buttons, adapt controls, and add your own custom commands to the controller setup.
+You can reassign buttons, adapt controls, and add your own custom commands to you gamepad

-Daxs is released under the MIT License, which means the source code is openly available via GitHub.
+Daxs is released under the MIT License and the source code is openly available via GitHub.

 → How to get started